 Stop hoping your knots will hold.
 Make them hold.
 Your next step is to gather the materials to build your own board.
 You probably already have everything you need.

-- Grab a C-clamp or small vise for tension.
+- Grab a C-clamp or small table vise

 Personal Experience: The Day a Board Saved My Trip